-Hardware Requirements

-The minimum amount of RAM and available hard disk space required to run StorNext SNFS and SNSM are presented in Table 2.
+Hardware Requirements The minimum amount of RAM and available hard disk space required to run StorNext SNFS and SNSM are presented in Table 1 .
 StorNext utilizes database and journal files, and these are stored on the MDC.
 Consequently, the amount of local disk space that is required increases with the number of data files stored on StorNext file systems.
 If necessary, upgrade the RAM and local disk storage in the MDC to meet the minimum requirements before installing StorNext.

-Note: The RAM requirements in Table 2 are for running StorNext File System and Storage Manager only.
+Note: The RAM requirements in Table 1 are for running StorNext File System and Storage Manager only.
 Running additional software (including the StorNext client software) requires additional RAM.
+StorNext File System and Storage Manager The hardware requirements for StorNext File System and Storage Manager are presented in Table 1.